Part 1: The catastrophic deluge

 between what is now Spain and Northern Africa held back the Atlantic

 Ocean.
-The height of land collapsed -- perhaps due to an earthquake, and
+This height of land collapsed -- perhaps due to an earthquake, and

 ice age, sheets of ice up to two miles thick covered much of the